sotiristiga/euroleague/README.md

 Opponent Free throws attempt(opp_FTA),
 Opponent Percentage on free throws (opp_PFT)

-You can use and some conditions for the phase & season you interest, what the player made at home or away games and wins or loses
+You can use some conditions for the phase & season of your interest, what the player made at home or away games and wins or loses

-Team Advanced stats: Have the advanced stats per game for all teams such as
+Team Advanced stats: Have the advanced stats per game for all teams

-The function which used -> compute_stats_teams(dataset_players,category,stat,names,Home_Away,result,Phase,Season)
+The function which is used -> compute_stats_teams(dataset_players,category,stat,names,Home_Away,result,Phase,Season)

 Assisted Field goal (ASSISTED_FG)
 Assists vs Turnover ratio (As_To_RATIO)